mascaldotfr/CoRT/deploy/README.md

 ### Git stuff

 Because all `*.html` file contains preload instructions for the official server, you'll need to remove them.
-Same thing for `../js/api_url.js`.

 As such, keep the `main` branch for upstream updates, and adapt them in your `local` branch that will be *your* main branch.